 Yes.
-Company emphasizes that the suppliers are sourced locally without compromising on quality not only to reduce the cost on delivery, but also to reduce the carbon footprint.
-Products are selected which are having minimum 5+ years of lifespan, wherever possible, and energy efficient Technology products - desktops, servers, storages etc. The Company gives preference to the agencies while sourcing products/ services who comply with Environmental policy.
+As per the nature of the business materials purchased for operation is not significant.
+Company emphasizes on local suppliers to reduce the carbon footprint.
+Products are selected which are having minimum 5+ years of lifespan, wherever possible Company emphasizes on energy efficient products - desktops, servers, storages, lighting etc.